Some links in this post may be affiliate links

-Cyclamen persicum flourishes in bright indirect light, warm and humid conditions, and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.
+Cyclamen persicum thrives in bright indirect light, cool temperatures, humid conditions and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Cyclamen persicum or simply Cyclamen is among the popular flowering plants and bears beautiful flowers and decorative foliage but will not last very long under room conditions.
+Cyclamen persicum commonly called Florist's Cyclamen or Persian Cyclamen is among favored flowering plants, and features beautiful flowers and decorative foliage but will not last very long under room conditions.

 The leaves are heart-shaped, fleshy and smooth-textured.
 The upper leaf surface has a green-silvery marbled color and the underside may be pale-green or reddish.